When summer hits hard, every dog owner faces the same dilemma: Is it too hot for a walk?

 Heat can kill dogs, so if you have an elderly dog, a dog with a chronic illness, or are generally unsure, it’s always best to discuss the topic with your local vet.

-Can Dogs Stay Outside In Hot Weather?
+6. Can Dogs Stay Outside In Hot Weather?

-What Temperature Do You Need To Bring Dogs Inside?
+What Temperature Should Dogs Be Brought Inside?

 It depends on your dog, how humid it is, and where you can provide your dog with the most comfort.